dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

                         time records.

                     *   **Unlimited Access to Project Solver Time** --- Sets the maximum amount of solver-access time to the full monthly solver-access time allocated to the project as determined by the sum of the project's active solver-access time records.

                     *   **Custom Amount** --- Sets the maximum amount of solver-access time to the lower of either this custom value or the sum of the project's active solver-access time records.

-Once people occupy seats in a project, they have the privileges associated with their role as described in :ref:`user_roles`; for example, access to the project's solvers.
+Once people occupy seats in a project, they have the privileges associated with their role as described in :ref:`admin_user_roles`; for example, access to the project's solvers.

-.. _member_status_viewing:
+.. _admin_member_status_viewing:

 Viewing the Status of a Member
 ------------------------------

 To view the status of a member, go to the **Project Members** tab and look at the **Membership Status** column.

 .. tabularcolumns:: |l|L|